TheSmartnik/underfinedmethod/source/posts/solving-pazzles-wth-amb.html.markdown

 puts "x: #{x}, y: #{y}"
 => x: 2, y: 4
 ```
-Here we first specify options for `x` and `y`Then we call `amb` without parameter until their product equals 8.
+Here we first specify options for `x` and `y`.Then we call `amb` without parameter until their product equals 8.

 Why do we call `amb` without parameter?
 It's a gem API to try other options by using a ruby control-flow structure called `continuations`.
 It allows as to easily check possible combinations until we find the one that satisfies the constraints.